awslabs/ec2-spot-workshops/content/amazon-ec2-spot-cicd-workshop/gitlab-spot/before/aws_event.md

 ### Get the SSH key and log in to AWS Console

 1. In the Team Dashboard screen, choose **SSH Key**.
 2. In the popup page, choose **Download Key**.
-You will only need it if you decide to do an optional task of configuring runners using Docker Machine (this had been the only way before Auto-Scaling Groups support was added).
+You don't need the key to complete the labs, but might want to still have it if you decide to explore the environment.

 ![Event Engine Screenshot: SSH Key](/images/gitlab-spot/EE-SSHKey.png)